allthingslinux/tux/docs/content/developer/best-practices/debugging.md

 ---
 title: Debugging Best Practices
 description: Debugging best practices for Tux development, including logging, interactive debugging, testing, and common debugging scenarios.
+tags:
+  - developer-guide
+  - best-practices
+  - debugging
 ---

 # Debugging Best Practices

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 ## Development Setup